 The company’s policy in regards to crude oil and finished product spread hedging is to secure a hedge position of 30 percent of the total production amount.
 However, increasing and decreasing the hedging position depends on conducive market conditions.
 Such variations in position must receive an approval from a governing committee that has the company’s chief executive officer sitting as committee chair, and the meetings are constantly being held to decide upon the risk hedging positions for the company to take.
 As well as, to closely track the result of each executed hedging position.

-Currently, the BCP refinery is capable of producing Gasoline Base complying with the Euro 5 standards.
-However, the ability to produce Diesel products that is in line with the Euro 5 standards can be partially fulfilled.
-In order to produce the full range Euro 5 Diesel, the refinery would have to invest in augmenting and installing a Gasoil Hydrodesulfurization Unit.
-It has been estimated that it would take 4 to 5 years to design and construct the unit; assessed to be able to comply with the government’s request for cooperation (estimated to be completed by 2023)
+Currently, the BCP refinery is capable of producing Gasoline Base complying with the Euro 5 standards; however, the ability to produce Euro5 - Diesel products can be partially fulfilled from the Hydrocracking Unit.
+To produce the full range Euro 5 Diesel, the refinery would have to invest in augmenting the Kerosene Treating Unit and the Gasoil Hydrodesulfurization Unit.
+It has been estimated that it would take 4 to 5 years to design and construct the unit; assessed to be able to comply with the government’s request for cooperation, estimated to be completed by 2023.

 It is the difference between the retail price at a service station and the refinery transfer price.
 It denotes the gross profit of the wholesaler and the service station.
 As such, the marketing margin is under constant flux coinciding with the market price of oil in the global market. ธhe marketing margin exhibit gross profit of the wholesaler and the service station, and does not include other costs and various management expenses undertaken by the service station, thus the marketing margin is not the wholesalers’ net profit, but a gross profit not excluding other expenses except the fuel cost.